flijten/blog/README.md

 Blog-module separated from any framework.
 Hopefully able to be used in Symfony, Laravel, whatever.
 Purely here for educational purpose, the educated one being me =)

+A blog bundle for symfony that uses this package will be added later.